 I’m moving my computer into the side room when I notice a door, tucked away.
 Should have seen it before but didn’t.
 The way the main door to the room opens conceals this other door.
 I thought I was seeing the whole room when I walked the place prior to signing.
 I wasn’t.

 I stand there with my arms around my desktop, keyboard resting on top.
 I stare at the door, the door at me.
 I bend down, set my computer in the corner.
 I stare at the door.

 My fingers fumble over the door knob, up and down the door jamb, looking for a lock.
 There is no lock.
-I try the door knob from the outside.
+I try the door knob from the other side.
 I don’t want it to turn, but it does.

 I’ve been having a recurring dream since I was a child.
-In the dream, I’m living somewhere for a while.
+In the dream, each time it comes, I’m living in a different place.
 Once it was the house I grew up in.
 Once it was a dorm room.
-Once it was an old, musty house, huge and ancient, not unlike this one.
-Each time I discover there is more to the place than I ever knew.
+Once it was an old, abandoned house, huge and ancient, not unlike this one.
+But each time, in each place, I discover there is more to the place than I ever knew.
 Stairs, hallways, rooms.
-As I discover, I sense… evil.
-I explore the place and feel this present evil overwhelm me, filling my chest like ice water.
+As I explore, a feeling stirs in my gut, a knowing that permeates my very being, and can only be described as absolute horror.
+The rising of pure evil.
+I explore the place in terror of it, feeling this present evil overwhelm me, filling my chest like ice water.
 And I discover ways in.
 Windows thrown open.
-Rooms missing walls, opening into pavilions full of silhouettes, creatures unseen.
+Rooms missing walls, doors that won’t lock or close, opening into dark places full of silhouettes, creatures unseen.

 But I am awake.

 That night, I lay in bed, eyes wide.
 At best, my eyes close on the border of sleep not-sleep, then pop open.
 Come morning, I am in a haze, exhausted.